MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am PhD Candidate in Artificial Intelligence, studying Deep Learning and Computer Vision at [AImagelab](https://aimagelab.ing.unimore.it), [UniMoRe](https://www.unimore.it).
-Advocating for attentive architectures for **Vision & Language** and **Genomics** applications, such as image captioning and gene expression.
+I got a PhD in Artificial Intelligence, working on Deep Learning and Transformer models at [UniMoRe](https://www.unimore.it), [AImagelab](https://aimagelab.ing.unimore.it).
+Particular focus on  **Vision & Language** and **Genomics** applications, such as image captioning and gene and protein expression.

-I aim to couple my passion for **learning** and my drive to motivate people around me.
-I believe AI will push human life and medical fields to new universal missions.
+I believe AI will push life sciences to new breakthroughs.

-I'm a **TEDx Organizer** in the biomedical valley of [Mirandola](https://www.tedxmirandola.com/) and in the italian design valley of [Forte dei Marmi](https://www.tedxfortedeimarmi.com/) !
+I'm also a **TEDx Organizer** in the [Biomedical valley](https://www.biomedicalvalley.com) of [Mirandola](https://www.tedxmirandola.com/) and in the most exclusive italian location of [Forte dei Marmi](https://www.tedxfortedeimarmi.com/) !